joelburget/berkeley-quorum/presentation.md

 ---

-^ TODO: describe exactly how this works

 # Simple privacy: Calling other contracts

 * private contracts can call other private contracts

-* private contracts can call also call public contracts
+* private contracts can also call public contracts

 * but...